Battle of Nicopolis (1798): Battle

 The Prevezans holding the centre, arrayed in two ranks and assisted by the French artillery, inflicted heavy casualties on their attackers, but after a few of their officers fled, they too broke in disorder.
 As a result, the right redoubt was flanked and captured.
 Trying to reach the left redoubt, which was still resisting, Richemont was captured after a series of combats.
 While the left redoubt was still fighting, the fall of the right side of the French line opened the way to Preveza, and a mass of Albanian soldiers headed that way.
 After a while, the left redoubt fell as well, and La Salcette taken prisoner.
 Tissot with 80 men tried to rescue his commander.
 Moving at speed through the ruins of Nicopolis, they repulsed cavalry attacks, but were finally stopped by the Albanian infantry and forced to conduct a slow fighting retreat.
 On the extreme right of the French line, Tzarlabas and his Prevezans, aided by the Souliotes under the klepht Zacharakis, were still resisting until noon, when the Albanians abandoned the fight with them and Tissot's group and moved to capture Preveza.

 At Preveza, the small French garrison in the Castle of Saint Andrew was quickly overwhelmed.
 Tissot and his men eventually fought their way into the town, finding the Albanians in control.
 They made for the residence of the local French consul, Pierre-Jérôme Dupré, where they held their ground for a few hours against repeated attacks with their backs to the sea.
 They hoped for assistance from the gunboat La Frimaire, which was at anchor off Preveza, but the captain of the ship, having received false news that no French had survived the battle, set sail and left before the eyes of Tissot's men.
-Tissot's detachment nevertheless continued resisting, allowing many Prevezan civilians to escape by sea, until at last, exhausted and out of ammunition, they were captured by the Albanians c.
+Tissot's detachment nevertheless continued resisting, allowing many Prevezan civilians to escape by sea, until at last, exhausted and out of ammunition, Tissot's men were captured by the Albanians c.
 15:30.